-- The changing concept of the gene, both for its intrinsic interest and as a case study of conceptual change in science.
-This work is mostly conducted jointly with Dr Karola Stotz and our book on the topic will appear soon Griffiths, P. E. and K. Stotz (In Press April 2013).
-Genetics and Philosophy: An introduction.
-New York, Cambridge University Press.
-An article in The Australian newspaper, posted here gives an accessible introduction to some of this work.
-Amongst other things, this work provides the molecular underpinnings for the view of human nature mentioned above.
+- The Changing Concept of the Gene, both for its intrinsic interest and as a case study of conceptual change in science.
+This work was mostly conducted jointly with Dr Karola Stotz and an overview is given in Griffiths, P. E. and K. Stotz (2013).
+Genetics and Philosophy: An introduction (CUP).
+An article in The Australian newspaper, posted here, gives an accessible introduction to some of this work.
+Amongst other things, this work provided the molecular underpinnings for the view of human nature mentioned above.

 - Developmental Systems Theory.
-Recent publications on this topic include: Griffiths, P. E. and J. G. Tabery (In Press).
-“Developmental Systems Theory: What Does it Explain, and How Does It Explain It? .”
-Advances in Child Development and Behavior 45; Griffiths, P. E., and R. Gray.
+Recent publications on this topic include: Griffiths, P. E. and J. G. Tabery (2013).
+“Developmental Systems Theory: What Does it Explain, and How Does It Explain It?” in the series Advances in Child Development and Behavior; Griffiths, P. E., and R. Gray.
 (2005).Three Ways to Misunderstand Developmental Systems Theory.
 Biology & Philosophy, 20:417-425.

 - The sciences of emotion.
 My 1997 book on this topic argued that the states and processes that fall under the vernacular term ‘emotion’ do not form a single ‘natural kind’ for the purposes of scientific study.
-My most recent publications on this topic are: Griffiths, P. E. (In Press).
-“Current research in philosophy of emotion.”
-Emotion Review; Scarantino, A. and P. E. Griffiths (2011).
+My most recent publications on this topic are: Griffiths, P. E. (2013).
+“Current emotion research in philosophy.”
+Emotion Review, 5(2): 1-8.; Scarantino, A. and P. E. Griffiths (2011).
 “Don’t Give Up on Basic Emotions.”
 Emotion Review 3(4): 444-454.

 - Idealisation in the experimental biosciences.
 This work has two strands, first work on the homology concept, a topic on which Ingo Brigandt (Alberta) and I edited the 2007 special issue of Biology and Philosophy, and second a radical new interpretation of Dobzhansky’s dictum that ‘nothing in biology make sense except in the light of evolution’, defended in Griffiths, P. E. (2009).
 “In what sense does ‘nothing in biology make sense except in the light of evolution’?”
 Acta Biotheoretica 57(1-2): 11-32.